What is Concurrency in Rust?

 Concurrency Basics in Rust

-Rust provides a built-in std: :thread module for working with threads.
-A thread is a lightweight unit of execution.
+Rust provides a built-in std::thread module for working with threads.
 You can create and manage threads easily with Rust’s standard library.

 Example: Creating a Thread